Closest Town: Heidelberg

 3 Redwing Francolin Road to Red-fin View (BLACK Route – 6.4km)

 A route originally built and sponsored by the TransCape MTB Challenge (but it ended up a bit too tough for them ☺).
 We are eternally grateful to them though, as it is now a magical wilderness trail.
 The crossing of the Kruis River is a great skills test on river boulders, before attacking the switchbacks and bridges ascending the gnarly Kleinberg section.
-What await are your first breath-taking views of Tradouw Pass (the stream is one of the few places where you may see the endemic red-fin minnows).
-NOTE: no access from the Tradouw Pass – the farmer will shoot you and we will hide the body …
+What await are your first breath-taking views of Tradouw Pass (the stream is one of the few places where you may see the endemic red-fin minnows) where you can exit into the pass..
+NOTE: no access up from the Tradouw Pass (one way only) – the farmer will shoot you and we will hide the body …

 4 Forest Switchbacks: (RED and BLACK Route – 1km)

 There are no less than 15 superb switchbacks through the indigenous forest, meandering along an old bushbuck trail and forestry road.
 This will be a challenging set of curves that force you to bond with the forest before an enjoyable climb back out of the valley … They are all rideable, but not rideable by all, and you’ll miss your old 26er!

 5 Butterfly Blues: (RED – 0.4km and BLACK – 1.2km